Max0072/Genetic_algo/results.md

   Best + more time:     5.0 conflicts (near-optimal)

 CONCLUSION: Hard constraints are nearly satisfied with optimal parameters.
-The remaining 5 conflicts could be eliminated with:
-  • Repair operators (enforce hard constraints)
-  • Higher penalty for distance=0 conflicts
-  • Local search refinement

 ============================================================
 END OF ANALYSIS